FactomProject/factom-docs/cli/includes/_install ff.md

 ### Linux

-This installer is for factomd, factom-walletd, factom-cli, the 3 binaries will be installed on your local drive together with a .factom folder in the root of the local user Home Folder ~/.factom.
+This installer is for factomd, factom-walletd, factom-cli, the three binaries will be installed on your local drive together with a .factom folder in the root of the local user Home Folder ~/.factom.
 These are all required to run Factom via command line or the Factom Foundation Wallet.

 Download the "factom-amd64.deb" or "factom-i386.deb" installer that suits your system as per Step 1 then run the following command to install.